mjh2901/WikiDNA/readme.txt

   ckgedit, WikiDNA is edited with this inline HTML editor Lastmod Plugin, Plases the last modifed date on the pages for purposes of printing out and updating physial binders.

+Install:
+1. Clone this reposity into the doluwiki:data:pages:wikidna
+2. Go to your point browser at your wiki
+3. Start editing every page to document your infrastructure